MicrosoftDocs/dataexplorer-docs/data-explorer/flow.md

 Use this action to run a [control command](kusto/management/index.md) asynchronously, which means it will continue to run in the background.
 The action returns an ID, state, and status.
 To check the status and details of an async command, use the [.show operations](kusto/management/operations.md) command with the ID returned by this action.
 It's important to note that KQL commands can run for a maximum of 1 hour.

-If your async command takes more than 60 seconds to run, it will fail with a "RequestTimeout" exception.
-To prevent this issue, optimize your query or divide it into smaller parts.
-For more information, see [Query best practices](kusto/query/best-practices.md).
+If the async control command takes more than 60 seconds to run, it will fail with a "RequestTimeout" exception.

 #### Example